goodwill80/My_Carpark_App/README.md

 ## Description
 ![My Image](Carpark_app.png)
 The Carpark Availability App :
-a.
-Allows users to search for available lots in HDB-run carparks near their current location or a location of their choosing by using APIs to harness data from a variety of sources.
+1. Allows users to search for available lots in HDB-run carparks near their current location or a location of their choosing by using APIs to harness data from a variety of sources.
-b.
-Navigate to carpark destination using Google Direction.
+2. Navigate to carpark destination using Google Direction.
-c.
-Saving the carpark location to localstorage as favorite for easy retrieval and use in future.
+3. Saving the carpark location to localstorage as favorite for easy retrieval and use in future.
-d.
-Communicate with passager via Whatsapp API on driver's pickup location along with navigation for passenger to reach a driver's location.
+4. Communicate with passager via Whatsapp API on driver's pickup location along with navigation for passenger to reach a driver's location.
-e.
-Sending SOS help signal if driver encounters emergency, use cases include (i.e. medical, dangerous situation, vehicle breakdown in isolated areas and more)
+5. Sending SOS help signal if driver encounters emergency, use cases include (i.e. medical, dangerous situation, vehicle breakdown in isolated areas and more)

 Try out our project [here](https://sensational-zabaione-393a34.netlify.app 'link to deployed site')!